Why You Need an Employee Gift Policy and a Sample Gift Policy

 Why Your Company Has a Gift Policy (No-Gift Policy)

-Our company gift policy is a no-gift policy.
-To avoid a conflict of interest, the appearance of a conflict of interest, or the need for our employees to examine the ethics of acceptance, our company, and its employees do not accept gifts from vendors, suppliers, customers, potential employees, potential vendors or suppliers, or any other individual or organization, under any circumstances.
+To avoid a conflict of interest, the appearance of a conflict of interest, or the need for our employees to examine the ethics of acceptance, many companies, and therefore their employees, do not accept gifts from vendors, suppliers, customers, potential employees, potential vendors or suppliers, or any other individual or organization, under any circumstances.

-Our company code of conduct requires that all employees demonstrate our organization’s commitment to treating all people and organizations, with whom we come into contact or conduct business, impartially.
+Many companies codes of conduct require that all employees demonstrate the organization’s commitment to treating all people and organizations, with whom we come into contact or conduct business, impartially.
 (Your company) employees demonstrate the highest standards of ethics and conduct.

 Employees practice and demonstrate equal treatment, unbiased professionalism, and non-discriminatory actions in relation to all vendors, suppliers, customers, employees, potential employees, potential vendors or suppliers, and any other individual or organization.